-They will know that a magnifying glass signals search or research, for example.
-They’ll know a pen signals something something about writing.
-And even for less tangible items, they’ll recognise symbolic designs like a light bulb signifying an idea or an innovation.
+They know a magnifying glass signals search or research, for example.
+They know a pen signals something something about writing.
+And even for less tangible items, they recognise symbolic designs like a light bulb signifies a new idea or innovation.

 So, for each item, our first check was on Google to see what existing visual icons were out there.
 So, searching “Market research icons” and looking at the images tab.
 Searching “qualitative market research icons” and so on.
-What we were looking for were any obvious “signals” in the designs that were repeated frequently and so were part of common usage.
+What we were looking for were any commonly used “signals” in the designs.

 This research isn’t about copying what’s already out there.
 You use existing ideas to inspire, not to imitate.
 You use the essence of common patterns, but you bring your own style to the design.

 This “not copying” is important.
-Firstly, that wouldn’t meet the brief of making us distinctive.
-And secondly, it would involve potential copyright and licensing issues.
+First, that wouldn’t meet the brief of making us distinctive.
+And it would also involve potential copyright and licensing issues.
 That was a can of worms we didn’t want to open.
 The best way to make sure you’re not breaking any copyright is to create your own designs.

 Step 2 - Draft the designs in Adobe Illustrator